← Home·This page is provided in English only.

 Payments

-• Optional purchases are completed inside the site via the payment provider’s embedded flow.
+• Optional purchases in the browser are completed via Stripe’s embedded payment flow.

 • Successful payment unlocks the corresponding in-game permission for that session, subject to the rules shown before you pay.

-• For billing disputes, refunds, and card data practices, see the Terms of Use and Privacy Policy.
+• For billing disputes, refunds, and card or Apple ID billing practices, see the Terms of Use and Privacy Policy.

 Changelog